ABCs of ADR and So Much More - A Complete Practice Manual for Lawyers and Judges

 Expected early 2025.
 Pre-order your copy now!

-The ABCs of ADR and So Much More: A Complete Practice Guide for Judges and Lawyers (with Practical Pointers and Sample Forms) is being released during a worldwide pandemic.
+The ABCs of ADR and So Much More: A Complete Practice Manual for Judges and Lawyers (with Practical Pointers and Sample Forms) is being released during a worldwide pandemic.
 With many court actions adjourned and an influx of new cases expected, ADR has never been so critical to help parties efficiently and cost-effectively resolve disputes.

 The practice of simply filing a case and receiving a scheduling order that directs every case toward a trial event is quickly changing.
 Instead, judges are beginning to triage cases at an early point in the litigation to determine what level of judicial – and ADR – resources best apply to the particular case.